alltom/ruck/README.markdown

       end
     end

-These gems provide shredulers with other interesting mappings:
+These gems provide shredulers with other interesting mappings, as well as defining convenient DSLs to make shreduling less
+verbose:

 <dl>
 <dt>ruck-realtime</dt>